bradgessler/birdfeed/README.txt

 Atom and RSS feed.
 We wrote this library to solve the problem of consuming several different feed types for a moderation tool.

-There are a few things that currently suck about BirdFeed: first, we haven't used this code enough to iron out design flaws.
+There are a few things that currently suck about BirdFeed.
+First, we haven't used this code enough to iron out design flaws.
 Second, there documentation is nil.
 I sacrificed documentation in favor of spec tests because I was simply too short on time.

+Abandon all hope ye who enter!

 == LICENSE: